 As per section 192A, from 1st of June 2015, withdrawals from EPF account exceeding Rs 30,000 will be tax deductible at the rate of 10% or the maximum marginal rate (i.e. 34.608%) if employee leaving EPF before completing 5 years of service.
 In Budget 2016-17 this limit has been increased from Rs 30, 000 to Rs 50, 000 with effect from the 1st day of June, 2016.
 Therefore, U/s 192A, tax at present to be deducted is at the rate of 10% on the amount withdrawn from employee provident fund account.

 As per the provisions of Section 206AA of the Income Tax Act 1961, tax has to be deducted at the rate of 20% in case employee has not furnished PAN.
 Section 206AA is applicable in normal cases.

-In case of EPF withdrawal, if employee does not have PAN or not furnished PAN to EPFS then tax will be deducted at the maximum marginal rate (i.e. 34.608%) from the provident fund account balances at the time of withdrawal.
+However, in case of EPF withdrawal, if employee does not have PAN or not furnished PAN to EPFS then tax will be deducted at the maximum marginal rate (i.e. 34.608%) from the provident fund account balances at the time of withdrawal.

 - Transfer of employee provident fund balance from one employee provident fund account to another EPF A/c.
 This generally happened due to change of employer.

 - Where employee withdraws from his or her EPF Account after a period of 5 years of continuous service, including service with previous employer.

-There may be cases where the tax payable on the total income of the employees may be nil even after including the amount of pre-mature withdrawal.
+There may be cases where the tax payable on the total income of the employees may be nil even after including the amount of premature withdrawal.

-For this purpose government has extended the facility of filing self-declaration for non-deduction of tax under section 197A of the Act to the employees receiving pre-mature withdrawal.
+For this purpose government has extended the facility of filing self-declaration for non-deduction of tax under section 197A of the Act to the employees receiving premature withdrawal.

-This means, an employee can give a declaration in Form No. 15G to the effect that his total income including taxable pre-mature withdrawal from EPF Account does not exceed the maximum amount not chargeable to tax.
+This means, an employee can give a declaration in Form No. 15G to the effect that his total income including taxable premature withdrawal from EPF Account does not exceed the maximum amount not chargeable to tax.

 On furnishing of such declaration, no tax will be deducted by the trustee of EPFS while making the payment to such employee.

-Similar facility of filing self-declaration in Form No. 15H for non-deduction of tax under section 197A of the Act has also been extended to the senior citizen employees receiving pre-mature withdrawal.
+Similar facility of filing self-declaration in Form No. 15H for non-deduction of tax under section 197A of the Act has also been extended to the senior citizen employees receiving premature withdrawal.